Indianapolis Birth Injury Lawyer

 We work with licensed doctors and medical professionals to evaluate your medical records and make a determination as to whether a preventable medical error occurred.
 It’s a service we provide without charge.
 It’s important for families to have reliable information about what happened so they can move forward.

-With over 15 years of litigation experience, Kelley J. Johnson has the dedication and skill to hold accountable doctors and hospitals that have harmed families as a result of substandard prenatal or delivery room care.
+With nearly 20 years of litigation experience, Kelley J. Johnson has the dedication and skill to hold accountable doctors and hospitals that have harmed families as a result of substandard prenatal or delivery room care.
 We will seek the compensation you need to help pay for your baby’s ongoing expenses.

 If your infant has been diagnosed with a birth injury and you believe a preventable medical error may be to blame, the compassionate birth injury lawyer at the Law Office of Kelley J. Johnson stands ready to assist you.
-Contact our office today by calling or filling out our online form to have us review your case free of charge.
+Contact our birth injury attorney today by calling or filling out our online form to have us review your case free of charge.